Look and Feel

 - Put the favicon (

-: Used when one or more service is down. (e.gassets/img/custom-favicon-danger.png
+spring.boot.admin.ui.favicon: Used as default icon. (e.gassets/img/custom-favicon.pngspring.boot.admin.ui.favicon-danger: Used when one or more service is down. (e.gassets/img/custom-favicon-danger.png)

 Customizing Available Languages